aimeeyaoyao/scGAD/README.md

 Then you will get the seen accuracy 98.8, novel accuracy 80.5 and overall accuracy 92.4.
 Besides, you can also use the Vento-Tormo Smart-seq2 as reference data and the Vento-Tormo 10x as target data.
 For it, you just need to set the "num" parameter as 5.

-For single data example, we use the Chen dataset as an example and you can download the data from <a href="https://cblast.gao-lab.org/Chen/Chen.h5">Chen</a>.
-Then you put the data file into the "data/real_data/Chen" folder.
+For single data example, we use the Cao dataset as an example and you can download the data from <a href="https://cblast.gao-lab.org/Cao/Cao.h5">Cao</a>.
+Then you put the data file into the "data/real_data/Cao" folder.
 We set the labeled ratio as 0.5 defaultly and you can modify it by changing the "ratio" parameter.
 You just need to focus on the train_single.py file.
 And you can run the following code in your command lines:

 python train_single.py

-Then you will get the seen accuracy 98.3, novel accuracy 93.0 and overall accuracy 94.1.
+Then you will get the seen accuracy 92.4, novel accuracy 81.0 and overall accuracy 78.1.
 For other case studies, you can input different parameters to achieve them.

 # Reference
 Our paper is submitted to Briefings in Bioinformatics and the specific details will come soon.
 Please consider citing it.